vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

     - **Categories:**   This helps Hub Services provide app categorization in the Intelligent Hub
     - **Licenses to Allocate:**   If the app is free, we recommend purchasing more apps than required to allow for growth without needing to constantly manage license numbers.
     - **Deployment Type:**   We recommend limiting the number of apps you initially load on the device.
 Let the user self-service choose the apps they want on their device.
 You can automatically deploy common apps such as Microsoft Outlook and the VMware Tunnel app.

+> **NOTE:** Newer versions of Workspace ONE UEM allow you to bulk-select applications to enable them for device-based assignment.
+Choosing device-based assignment eliminates the need for the end-user to have an Apple ID.

 #### Notes about Apple Caching Services